toolboc/psx-pi-smbshare/README.md

 1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
 2. Plug in the external wifi dongle(s)
 3. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
-4. Configure the device to connect to "XlinkKai" SSID when the pi has booted using Password `XlinkKai`
+4. Configure the device to connect to "XLinkKai" SSID when the pi has booted using Password `XLinkKai`

-Note: XlinkKai will only work on one network interface (wifi or ethernet) at a time and will lock onto the first interface connected to from a compatible device until reboot
+Note: XLinkKai will only work on one network interface (wifi or ethernet) at a time and will lock onto the first interface connected to from a compatible device until reboot

-## Playing PSP games online with Xlink Kai on PSP
+## Playing PSP games online with XLink Kai on PSP

 *Prerequisites*
 * A wifi capable PSP
 * 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1 (*tested with an [Edimax-EW-7811Un](https://www.amazon.com/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) wifi dongle*)
 * A Multiplayer game which supports Ad-Hoc
-* An Xlink Kai account from http://www.teamxlink.co.uk/
+* An XLink Kai account from http://www.teamxlink.co.uk/

 *Steps*
 1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card